One morning you step into your grow room to check your plants, and you notice something alarming - powdery mildew.

-Note - if you do have a powdery mildew outbreak, it may be best to turn your fans off until it is under control.
-Your fans will circulate the spores around the room, spreading the disease quicker!
+Note - if you do have a white powdery mildew outbreak, it may be best to turn your fans off until it is under control.
+Your fans will circulate the powdery mildew spores around the room, spreading the disease quicker!

 Poor ventilation will keep fresh air from entering your grow room, and increase the likelihood of powdery mildew infecting your garden.